deltachat/deltachat-pages/_posts/2025-02-07-why-jsonrpc-bindings-exist.md

 and return/throw them:

 <img src="../assets/blog/2024-11-10-why-jsonrpc-bindings-exist/error thrown in js.png" />
-So we always know what call an error belongs to, and we don't have the risk of mixing boolean return value and error.
+So we always know which call an error belongs to, and we don't have the risk of mixing up a boolean return value and error.

 ### Named fields in events